TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-asc-18470-4.md

 ## **Recommended steps**

 To fix this issue, please ensure that the server name you specify as part of the user name is correct and matches the server name in the host name.
-You can refer to [this article](https://docs.microsoft.com/azure/mysql/howto-connection-string) for assistance with constructing a connection string for your Azure Database for MySQL sever.
+You can refer to [this article](https://docs.microsoft.com/azure/mysql/howto-connection-string) for assistance with constructing a connection string for your Azure Database for MySQL server.

 ## **Recommended documents**